VIDT-DAO/staking/README.md

 Before using this method, the staking contract must be allowed to transfer the tokens.
 This is done via the `approve` method on the token contract.

+### Deposit multiple sets of tokens

+It's possible to deposit different ERC20 tokens in one request using the `deposit1`, `deposit2`, or `deposit3` methods.

+### Deposited info

 The current deposit can be checked using the `deposited` method.

+The `depositedCapped` method returns the total amount a user is allowed to deposit of a capped token and the number of tokens the user has deposited of that capped token.

 The `maxDeposit` method provides how many tokens a user is allowed to deposit in case of a capped token.

 ## Withdraw